HaroldRoy/100-Days-of-Python/README.md

 # 100-Days-of-Python
 Master Python by completing 100 challenges in 100 days.
-The challenges are posted everyday in the Discord of the comunity of Python La Paz - Bolivia, then are review and rated.
+The challenges are posted every day in the Discord of the community of Python La Paz - Bolivia, then are reviewed and rated.

+Thank you very much to the community of Python La Paz - Bolivia, they were amazing in helping every doubt we had, and also giving us clues.
+Every challenge was well thought and interesting.